Don't Dream It's Over

-"Don't Dream It's Over" is a song by Australian-New Zealand rock band Crowded House, recorded for their 1986 self-titled debut studio album.
-The song was composed and written by New Zealand frontman Neil Finn and released in October 1986 as the fourth single from the album.
+"Don't Dream It's Over" is a song by Australian-New Zealand rock band Crowded House.
+Written and composed by frontman Neil Finn, it was released on 20 October 1986 as the fourth single from the band's self-titled debut studio album.

-"Don't Dream It's Over" became the band's biggest international hit, reaching No. 2 on the US Billboard Hot 100 in April 1987.
-The song reached No. 1 in Canada and in Finn's native New Zealand, while in Australia, it peaked at No. 8.
-In continental Europe, it reached No. 6 in Norway, No. 27 in the Netherlands, No. 13 in West Germany, and No. 25 in the United Kingdom.
-At the 1986 Countdown Australian Music Awards the song was nominated for three awards, winning Best Video.
+"Don't Dream It's Over" became the band's biggest international hit and signature song, reaching No. 2 on the US Billboard Hot 100 in April 1987.
+It has been certified 2x platinum in the United Kingdom and 9x platinum in Australia.
 In May 2001, the Australasian Performing Right Association (APRA) ranked "Don't Dream It's Over" second on its list of the Top 100 New Zealand songs of all time and seventh on its list of the Top 100 Australian songs of all time.

-In January 2018, as part of Triple M's "Ozzest 100", the 'most Australian' songs of all time, "Don't Dream It's Over" was ranked number 65.
-In 2025 the song was voted 5th in the Triple J Hottest 100 of Australian Songs.
-The song has been recorded by other artists, including Paul Young, Sixpence None the Richer, and New Zealand artist Stan Walker—the latter producing a Māori version titled Moemoeā ("Dream").
+The song has been recorded by other artists, including Paul Young, Sixpence None the Richer, and New Zealand artist Stan Walker; Walker produced a Māori version entitled Moemoeā ("Dream").
+Italian singer-songwriter Antonello Venditti performed an adaptation in Italian entitled "Alta marea" ("High Tide").

 Composition

-"Don't Dream It's Over" is composed in the key of E-flat major and is set in the time signature of common time with a tempo of 82 beats per minute.
+"Don't Dream It's Over" was composed and written by Neil Finn, the frontman of Crowded House.
+It was composed in the key of E-flat major.
 AudioCulture writer Michael Brown points to the song as a mainstream use of a type of strum developed among Māori guitarists in the 1930s called the "jingajik" or "party strum".
+The song includes an organ solo.

+Neil Finn has said that the song was "'pretty much written in a day'".
+He added, "'I was contemplating the end of things, relationships and the challenges that you face.
+It's an exhortation to myself – and to anyone who's going through that – to not think it's the end, to keep on pushing, keep on believing.
+It's a song of hope, I think'".

+Release

+"Don't Dream It's Over" was recorded for Crowded House's 1986 debut album, Crowded House.
+It was released as a single on 20 October 1986.